Kumara2mahe/Kumara2mahe/README.md

 ### Hi I'm *Mahendra Kumara* 👋

-**Full Stack Developer & Solution Architect** with 3.5+ years of experience building scalable SaaS platforms, lean MVPs, and custom dashboards for startups, agencies, and product teams.
+**Full Stack Developer & Solution Architect** with over 4 years of experience building scalable SaaS platforms, lean MVPs, and custom dashboards for startups, agencies, and product teams.

 I specialize in full-cycle delivery-from backend logic and responsive frontend to cloud deployment, performance optimization, and analytics integration.
 My builds are modular, SEO-friendly, and designed to scale.